intertect/intertect/src/content/lesson_1/part_5.md

 # Part 5: Jump Around!
 Now it's time to implement control flow.
 With this, your emulator will be Turing Complete.
 Congratulations!
-You will have a processor in the JavaScript virtual machine, in your browser, on you Operating System, running on a real physical processor.
+You will have a processor in the JavaScript virtual machine, in your browser, on your Operating System, running on a real physical processor.
 If you're running in a VM, you've got even more levels in there.
 Isn't that exciting?